Oculus Go full review

 The focus for Oculus with the Go is entertainment and social – if you’re looking for a gaming-focused headset, take a look at the £399 Oculus Rift – and the selection of apps on offer reflects that.
 The Oculus Store boasts over 1,000 apps and games, with over 100 already compatible with the Oculus Go.
 These range from the likes of Netflix that allows you to watch your favourite shows in a virtual cabin in the mountains, to social apps like Oculus Home and vTime, and even 360-degree documentaries like those provided by Within.

 It extends beyond the apps developed by third-party developers, though.
 Oculus is planning on launching Oculus Venues and Oculus TV.
-The former allows you to watch live concerts, sports events, stand-up comedy and other events with your friends.
-Though not available just yet, Oculus has promised content from the likes of Gotham Comedy Club, Major League Baseball games and more.
+The former allows you to watch live concerts, sports events, stand-up comedy and other events with your friends with the likes of Gotham Comedy Club, Major League Baseball games regularly showcased in VR.
 The latter is Oculus’ answer to social viewing; it’s a 3D environment where you can watch your favourite shows from a number of providers (Netflix, Hulu, etc) with your friends.

 With a focus on entertainment on social, what’s it like playing games on the Oculus Go?
 Of course, it’s nothing like the Oculus Rift experience – you won’t find the high-end textures found on the likes of Elite: Dangerous and Robo Recall or the ability to reach out and interact with the environment like what’s provided with Oculus Touch, but for the money, it’s a pretty decent experience.